No items found.

 The National Certificate of Educational Achievement (NCEA)

-Students can work towards gaining credits in Achievement Standards and Unit Standards for NCEA certificates.
+Students can work towards accumulating credits in Achievement Standards and Unit Standards in order to complete NCEA certificates.
 Each course assesses against standards and each subject usually offers between 18 and 24 credits.
-Each subject Information Booklet details which Standards are assessed, together with their credit value.
+Each subject has an Information Booklet which details which Standards are assessed, together with their credit value.

 There are two NCEA qualifications students work towards at Wellington East Girls College - Level 2 and Level 3.